inkdropapp/docs-old/pages/privacy.md

 * on Windows: `%APPDATA%/inkdrop/`
 * on Linux: `~/.config/inkdrop/`

-Closing your account anonymizes your topics and comments posted on [forum.inkdrop.info](https://forum.inkdrop.info/).
+Closing your account anonymizes your topics and comments posted on [forum.inkdrop.app](https://forum.inkdrop.app/).
 Your profile and IP address on the forum will be erased but your posts will be remained because they would be helpful for other users.
-If you wish to delete them completely, email [contact@inkdrop.info](mailto:contact@inkdrop.info) and let us know which user needs to be erased.
+If you wish to delete them completely, email [contact@inkdrop.app](mailto:contact@inkdrop.app) and let us know which user needs to be erased.

-If you have questions or problems using the website or `ipm` command to change or delete data about you, email [contact@inkdrop.info](mailto:contact@inkdrop.info).
+If you have questions or problems using the website or `ipm` command to change or delete data about you, email [contact@inkdrop.app](mailto:contact@inkdrop.app).

 ## Does Inkdrop share data about me with others?